Rock Climbing Club 2026

 Bouldering Club

 If you are interested in bouldering at Resistance Climbing Gym every Friday after school, check out the Bouldering Club website.
+New gym to open in mid 2026!

 Equipment

-1. will provide all equipment including shoes, harness, helmets, and belay device.
-If you want to bring your own personal gear, you are welcome to.
-If you want more information on buying your own equipment - especially shoes - talk to your student leaders and instructors and come to the Bivouac Gear Night.
+If you want more information on buying your own equipment - especially shoes - talk to your student leaders and instructors, and come to the Bivouac Gear Night.

 Note on climbing shoes: